 You can also find treatment at UCHealth for cancers that appear in lymph nodes of the upper neck, and we collaborate with our colleagues on the Head and Neck Tumor Board to review specific situations and develop the best next steps for people dealing with advanced thyroid cancer when standard treatments aren’t delivering desired results.

-In metro Denver you also have access to the Rocky Mountain region’s only multidisciplinary thyroid cancer clinic.
+In metro Denver you also have access to the Rocky Mountain region’s only multidisciplinary thyroid cancer program.

 As someone experiencing an advanced or rare thyroid cancer, you’re evaluated jointly by our medical oncologists, endocrinologists, thyroid cancer surgeons, and radiation oncologists who work together to create a specialized care plan that fits your specific needs.
 In addition, you may be able to participate in clinical research studies of new chemotherapy and radiation treatments.